-PRAESA was founded in 1992 by Dr Neville Alexander – a public intellectual, historian and educationist who spent 10 years on Robben Island between 1964 and 1974 during the struggle against apartheid.
+PRAESA was founded in 1992 by Dr Neville Alexander – a public intellectual, historian and educationist who spent 10 years on Robben Island (1964-1974) during the struggle against apartheid.
 By invitation from the University of Cape Town, PRAESA was housed in the Faculty of Humanities.

-Carole Bloch set up and ran PRAESA’s Early Literacy Unit in 1998, initiating a six-year interactive Xhosa-English writing process with children at Battswood Primary School in Cape Town.
-This development research project created a model for early biliteracy teaching and learning that could be adapted by others.
+Carole Bloch set up and ran PRAESA’s Early Literacy Unit in 1998.
+She initiated a six-year interactive Xhosa-English writing process with colleague, Ntombizanele Mahobe (nee Nkence) and children and staff at Battswood Primary School in Cape Town.
+This development research project created a model for simultaneous early biliteracy teaching and learning, based on stories and meaning making that could be adapted by others.

-In PRAESA’s Free Reading in Schools Project (FRISC), from 2000-2005, researchers worked in several Cape Town schools to mentor reading for enjoyment with grade 1 and grade 4 children.
+The Early Literacy Unit conducted a Free Reading in Schools Project (FRISC) from 2000-2005.
+Carole Bloch, Xolisa Guzula, Ntombizanele Mahobe and others worked in several Cape Town schools to mentor reading for enjoyment with grade 1 and grade 4 teachers and children.
 The project provided information about the reading habits of not only children, but also of their teachers.

-Along with the First Words in Print, TELL, the Culture of Reading Project, and the Language and Linguistic Diversity Project, PRAESA ran a Stories Across Africa Project from 2004-2009.
-Central co-ordination was by the PRAESA Early Literacy Unit with regional sub-centres in each of Central, West, East and North Africa and this pan-African collaborative project created, produced and disseminated, with publishing support, a set of 16 Little Hands books in 23 languages.
+Along with the First Words in Print, TELL, the Culture of Reading Project, and the Language and Linguistic Diversity Project, PRAESA ran the Stories Across Africa Project from 2004-2009.
+Central co-ordination was by the Early Literacy Unit with regional sub-centres in Central, West, East, and North Africa and this pan-African collaborative project created, produced and disseminated, with publishing support, a set of 16 Little Hands books in 23 languages.

-Our materials development work has its roots in a trilingual – isiXhosa, English and Afrikaans – calendar for Western Cape teachers in 1998.
-We created the first set of Little Hands books in 2000 when we realised most babies and tiny children had almost no ‘first’ books to explore.
+PRAESA’s materials development work has its roots in a trilingual – isiXhosa, English and Afrikaans – calendar for Western Cape teachers in 1998.
+We created the first set of Little Hands books in 2000 because most babies and young children had almost no ‘first’ books to explore.
 Our aim then was to provide young children with a range of beautifully illustrated stories developed in South Africa, and this has been followed by many publications for children over the years in African languages and English.

 – PRAESA director Carole Bloch in a tribute to Neville Alexander after his death in August 2012.